Siddpawar9222/Obsidian-Vault/Java/Relationship/Composition.md

 - **Example**: Method creates/uses object briefly/ adding log object in method
 - **Strength**: Weakest
+- **Dependency is the foundation** - all other relationships are stronger forms of dependency!

 ```class PaymentService {
     // No Logger stored as instance variable